Charisma-Balina/PhysicalDesign-openLANE-Sky130/README.md

 Slack violations can be fixed by STA (Static Timing Analysis) with openSTA.

 ## Clock Tree Synthesis
-The command to run CTS is run_cts
+The command to run CTS is % run_cts.
 After CTS, new clock buffers will be inserted into the design.

 <img width="775" alt="cts 3" src="https://user-images.githubusercontent.com/72096419/106174460-12f8b580-61bb-11eb-84f9-728dc3e1ca2b.png">